archaeogeek/wps-pgrouting-workshop/Routing/Functions.md

 ## Understanding a routing network

-The following terminology is often used within pgrouting documentation:
+The following terminology is often used within pgRouting documentation:

  * **edge_table**: the table containing the network;
  * **id**: primary key column for the edge_table;